-Brake-pad bedding is an important process that removes impurities and lays down a thin layer of pad residue on the rotor surface, through repeated heated and cooling during braking.
-These cycles are like the three bears.
-Temperatures need to be just right to prevent scarring of the pad & rotor surfaces or uneven pad transfer.
+Brake pad bedding is an important process that removes impurities from the surface of the brake pad and lays down a thin layer of pad residue on the rotor surface.
+This is accomplished through repeated heated and cooling during braking.
+These cycles are like Goldilocks and the three bears: temperatures need to be just right to prevent scarring of the brake pad and rotor surfaces, or uneven pad transfer.
 Follow these easy guidelines and enjoy quiet, smooth and long-lasting braking.
 While every manufacturer has a different method for bedding in their brake pads, the basics remain the same—regardless of brand.